 This is because when painting over a longer period, new positive experiences can be developed.
 The changes that occur in the process also show their effect beyond the atelier.

 In the Nuori Malspielraum children meet in small groups to paint and do handicrafts together, to listen to stories and playfully sharpen their perceptions and senses – inside or out in the colourful garden.

 A huge selection of paint-pots and brushes invites children to have some hands-on fun with painting.
 The stimulating materials and implements are of high quality and carefully selected based on functional, aesthetic and educational criteria.

-The painting, play and craft courses and the midday studio session take place once a week.
-There are also workshops during school holidays and on Saturdays.
+The painting, play and craft courses take place once a week.
+There are also workshops during school holidays, on Wednesdays and on Saturdays.
 Painting therapy can be arranged individually.